 To import your agenda outline, start by clicking the Compose Agenda button located in the Compose Agenda area of the meeting.
 Next, click Import Agenda in the upper right corner of the screen.

 It is recommended to download the Agenda Document Template by clicking "agenda document template" on the Import Agenda Document prompt.

 Use this template to format your agenda outline, or as a reference to correctly format the existing outline of your agenda.

 Once you have your agenda outline prepared, click to upload the Agenda Word Document from your computer, or drag the file into the "Drop file here" area.

 The document you choose will need to be formatted in a very specific way, which is described below.
 Alternatively, you can download the provided template from the link shown in this screenshot.

 Formatting the File for Import

-There are two very important aspects about the file that must be configured correctly for the Agenda to import correctly:
+There are two very important aspects about the file that must be configured correctly for the agenda outline to import correctly:

-First, the file that is chosen to import must be a Microsoft Word document ending in either .DOC or .DOCX.
+- The file that is chosen for import must be a Microsoft Word document ending in either .DOC or .DOCX.